SIGN UP FOR MY FREE NEWSLETTER OF MENTAL HEALTH TIPS!

 Do you have a religion?
 If so look to it for some guidance during the holiday to keep your on track.
 After all this is where all the holidays have their roots.
 Your faith can help keep you focused on the true purpose of the holidays.

 Spend time thinking about gratitude.
 Gratitude is getting in touch with what you have been given and what you have in your life.
 It may be friends, family, your intelligence, your dog, your garden, libraries, music.
 There are so many things to be grateful for.
-Look around and learn to appreciate what is there.
+It is really a habit to cultivate and can be hard at first.

 Giving should never be out of obligation.
 That kind of giving deprives you of the joy you should receive from it.
 This is why homemade gifts are so nice to get.
 The gifts I remember over the years are those that were unexpectedly given from the heart.
 It is a remarkable experience to truly give, without resentment or pressure or expectation in return.

 You are responsible for the rituals you create in your life.
 If you have bad family memories of holidays create new ones!
 You can create your own holiday traditions for yourself and your family.